e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Slot exclusivity: one writer per slot at any time** (§17.4).
-A device claims its slots at attach; claiming an already-claimed slot is an attach-time error, and detaching releases the claims (a released slot's GUI widgets re-enable, §12.5).
+A device claims its slots at attach; claiming an already-claimed slot is an attach-time error, and detaching releases the claims (a released slot's GUI widgets are live again from the next run, §12.5).
 Exclusivity replaces any cross-device conflict *policy* — attachment-order precedence at drain, say — because such a policy resolves races the case study shows nobody wants: every dual-writer field in the C172X demo is a joystick stream shadowed by a GUI mirror, where simultaneous live writing is a bug.
 Per-device